-The once idealized picture-perfect family of two parents and two-and-a-half children has faded, as a growing number of married couples choose to live child-free.
+The once idealized picture-perfect family of two parents and two-and-a-half children has faded as a growing number of married couples choose to live child-free.
 According to the U.S. Census Bureau, the number of married couples without children has doubled over the past 45 years and is expected to continue on an upward trend.
-Despite the absence of any heirs to whom a childless couple may pass their wealth, these typically dual-income families need sound estate plans to protect their wealth and their spouses today and far into the future.
+Despite the absence of heirs to whom a childless couple may pass their wealth, these typically dual-income families need sound estate plans to protect their wealth and their spouses today and far into the future.

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors, 200 E. Las Olas Blvd., Nineteenth Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-You should discuss any legal matters with the appropriate professional.
+You should discuss any tax or legal matters with the appropriate professional.
 Prior to making an investment decision, please consult with your financial advisor about your individual situation.